genericat/kobo-button/README.md

 Steps for add audio clip.

-1. Clip the audio and you may need to process it with any audio editor
+1. Clip the audio and you may need to process it with any audio editor.
-1. Export it to mp3 file and put it in `assets/aud/`
+1. Export it to mp3 file and put it in `assets/aud/`.
 1. Add the audio data to `assets/audio.json`.
-Object properties description below
+Object properties description below.
-1. Run/rerun `npm run start`
+1. Run/rerun `npm run start` or `npm run build:html`.
-1. Open a browser and go to `[APP_URL]:[HTTP_PORT]/lang/en.html`
+1. Open a browser and go to `[APP_URL]:[HTTP_PORT]/lang/en.html`.
-1. Open playlist window by press and hold the Kobo button to test it out
+1. Open the playlist window by long click the Kobo button to test it out.
-1. Run `npm run build` after you finished
+1. Run `npm run build` after you finished.
+(Optional)

 Object properties for audio data